ericwolz/Microchip-PIC-MCU16-AzureIoT/README.md

 2. Update the device_key and MQTT_Host

     - On the left hand panel, look for Header files > platform > config > IoT_Sensor_Node_config.h
-    - Line 44 shows the DEVICE_KEY: replace it by the Primary Key you find at your device page on Azure Portal.
+    - Line 44 shows the `DEVICE_KEY`: replace it by the Primary Key you find at your device page on Azure Portal.
     - Still on this file, look at line 23 and update the `CFG_MQTT_HOST` information.
     - You'll need your device's primary connection string for that.